Customer serviceDifficult peopleLeadership: Say it like a leader

 SHARI: Good idea.
 Thanks for sharing it.
 Yes, I’ll pass it along when I speak to my boss.
 I’m just going to put you on hold for a moment, OK?
 I’ll be right back.

 And right back, she was.
 With the knowledge and permission of her supervisor, Shari removed the $10 charge immediately from my bill and thanked me for my suggestions and patience.
 In return, I thanked her for her outstanding service and (here’s the part most people forget …), I asked to speak to her boss.
-I left a message for Elizabeth recounting the exchange and commending Shari on representing the firm well.
-She embodies responsiveness, great listening skills and problem-solving — the hallmarks of great customer service.

 So let me ask you this — are YOU giving great customer service like Shari?
+When someone approaches you with a question or challenge, how do you respond?

 Do you use these 4 keys to great service?
+Show them the LUVS.

 1) LISTEN: